flyteorg/flyte/rfc/system/1855-type-metadata.md

 This could be to change the presentation of a form input ingesting typed values, surface descriptions to users or store indexes to control the order of parameters with custom frontends.

+This feature will not send metadata to the container at runtime when a task is invoked.
+If the container has access to the original code, it will be able to access/load metadata from that.
+This is particularly important to note for TaskTemplate-based flytekit plugins.

 An example of how we would use this annotation to tag a parameter with presentation information: